Transurethral resection of the prostate

 After the Procedure

-You will stay in the hospital for 1 to 3 days.
+You will most often stay in the hospital for 1 to 3 days.
+In some cases, you may be allowed to go home the same day.

 After surgery, you will have a small tube, called a Foley catheter, in your bladder to remove urine.
 Your bladder may be flushed with fluids (irrigated) to keep it clear of clots.
 The urine will look bloody at first.
 In most cases, the blood goes away within a few days.
 Blood can also seep around the catheter.
 A special solution may be used to flush out the catheter and keep it from getting clogged with blood.
 The catheter will be removed within 1 to 3 days for most people.